All about XAT: A to Z of Xavier Aptitude Test (XAT)

 5. What are the age restrictions for XAT?

-There is no age bar for appearing in XAT.
+There is no age restriction for XAT.

 6. How many times can I take the XAT exam?